-Mathias Thaler is Senior Lecturer in Political Theory and Director of Research in the School of Social and Political Science at the University of Edinburgh.
+Mathias Thaler is Senior Lecturer in Political Theory in the School of Social and Political Science at the University of Edinburgh.
 His main research interest is in contemporary political theory.
 Thaler regularly teaches courses on democratic theory, populism, human rights and the morality of war and violence.
 He currently serves as Co-Director of Research in the School of Social and Political Science.

 His publications have appeared in peer-reviewed journals such as the British Journal of Political Science, Constellations, Contemporary Political Theory, Critical Review of Social and Political Philosophy, Environmental Politics, European Journal of Political Theory, Perspectives on Politics, Philosophy & Social Criticism, Political Studies, Political Theory, Polity and Review of Politics.
 Thaler is also the author of Naming Violence: A Critical Theory of Genocide, Torture and Terrorism (Columbia University Press 2018), Moralische Politik oder politische Moral?
 Eine Analyse aktueller Debatten zur internationalen Gerechtigkeit (Campus 2008), and co-editor (with Mihaela Mihai) of On the Uses and Abuses of Political Apologies (Palgrave 2014) and of Political Violence and the Imagination (Routledge 2020).